No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 ---
-published: false
+published: yes
-subtitle: Implications for Data Integrity, Accessibility and QC.
+subtitle: And other implications for Data Integrity, Accessibility and QC.
 topic: subtitles
 date: 2023-07-16
 tags: otaku, nogizaka46, ethics